-- GOAL 1: Conserve and enhance existing natural resources and natural ecosystems at Modesto A. Maidique Campus and Biscayne Bay Campus. - Objective 1.1 Implementation and Management of Natural Resource Policies: Implement and manage natural resource policies through use of appropriate University faculty and staff.
+- GOAL 1: Conserve and enhance existing natural resources and natural ecosystems at Modesto A. Maidique Campus and Biscayne Bay Campus. - Objective 1.1 Implement and manage natural resource policies through use of appropriate University faculty and staff.

-Policy 1.1.1 The University shall endeavor to develop a resource of knowledgeable FIU experts to oversee issues relating to development and conservation of University natural resources.
-It shall be the task of the individuals to oversee the implementation of the coastal resource management policies defined in the Conservation Element of this Master Plan.
-It shall also be the task of those individuals to review these policies and, prepare any necessary additional policies, guidelines, procedures and implementation schedules within one year of the adoption of the Master Plan.
+Knowledgeable FIU experts will oversee issues relating to development and conservation of University natural resources.
+It shall be the task of these individuals to oversee the implementation of the coastal resource management policies defined in the Conservation Element of this Master Plan.
+It shall also be the task of these individuals to review, prepare any necessary additional policies, guidelines, procedures and implementation schedules within one year of the adoption of the Campus Master Plan.
 The adopted Master Plan shall be amended as necessary to incorporate those guidelines, procedures and implementation schedules.